 Thank you for taking action!
 Your actions have been delivered!

-From now until 6 July 2012, send a letter to the Cambodia authorities to release immediately and unconditionally the 13 women who have been imprisoned for taking part in a peaceful protest.
+From now until 9 August 2012, send a letter to the Cambodian authorities to overturn the convictions for the 13 women who were arrested during a peaceful protest.

 Who are the 13 women?

 The 13 women were a group of protestors who gathered on May 22 for demonstrations in which they sang peacefully and made speeches.
 Later that morning, the police violently broke up the protest, chasing and arresting the 13 women.

 Their names are: Chan Navy, Cheng Leap, Heng Mom, Kong Chantha, Nget Khun, Ngoun Kimlang, Pao Saopea, Phan Chan Reth, Soung Samai, Srong Srey Leap, Tep Vanny, Tho Davy, and Toul Srey Pov.

 On May 24, the women were taken to the Phnom Penh Municipal Court and were charged under the illegal occupancy of public property and obstruction of public officials with aggravating circumstances.
 Their lawyers’ request for case files and evidence, to call witnesses were denied.
 The trial went ahead and the thirteen women were charged for two and a half year sentences.
 While waiting for the verdict, their families were abused violently by the police.

 And after a month of pressure from the public and people like YOU(th), they were released from prison!
 Take action for them again by demanding authorities to drop their convictions!